alexracape/Blokus-Engine/README.md

     - Communicating with python server
     - Python model that at least has input output dimension right
     - Logic for game terminal states
+- Something is up with trunk server now, lots of compilation errors - maybe name space

 References
 - https://sebastianbodenstein.com/post/alphazero/